CDOT-CV/TIM-Manager/cv-data-controller/README.md

     Linux:
     ```bash
-    mv ./cv-data-controller/target/cv-data-controller-x.x.x-SNAPSHOT.jar ./cv-data-controller/
+    mv ./cv-data-controller/target/cv-data-controller-x.y.z-SNAPSHOT.jar ./cv-data-controller/
     ```
     Windows:
     ```windows
-    move .\cv-data-controller\target\cv-data-controller-x.x.x-SNAPSHOT.jar .\cv-data-controller\
+    move .\cv-data-controller\target\cv-data-controller-x.y.z-SNAPSHOT.jar .\cv-data-controller\
     ```

-    Replace `x.x.x` with the version number of the JAR file.
+    Replace `x.y.z` with the version number of the JAR file.
 If a JAR file already exists in the `cv-data-controller` directory, you may need to delete it first.

 1. Copy the sample.env to .env: